deanoh04/Course-Scheduler/README.md

 # Dean Oh's CPSC 210 Course List Project

 ## What Will It Do and Who Will Use It?
-The project I have chosen for this course is an application which allows the user to preview the weighted average of their grades, allowing users to create course plans, inputting the courses and the expected averages of chosen courses along with their credit values into such lists in order to give the user insight into what their
+The project is an application
+which allows the user to preview the weighted average of their grades, allowing users to create course plans, inputting the courses and the expected averages of chosen courses along with their credit values into such lists in order to give the user insight into what their